 6 – How involved an editor are you?
 Do you dig deep into line edits, or do you prefer more of a light touch?

-7 – How do your books get distributed?
+7 – How do your titles get distributed?
 What are your usual print runs?

 9– How has being an editor/publisher changed the way you think about your own writing?